 - Monitoring programs in the Northwest of the USA and Canada show trap catches in Rubus spp. orchards are high and they are a preferred host for Drosophila suzukii (OSU 2010b; OSU 2010c; BCMAL 2010; Peerbolt 2010).
-Research shows that exposed ripe fruit are preferentially attacked with 5% of pink fruit, and 80% of ripe fruit, containing eggs (Walsh et al. in press). - In the USA in 2009, damage levels have been recorded to average 20% in the central coast region of California with around 10% of producers recording losses of 70% (Bolda et al. 2010). - The uneven surface and hairs of Rubus spp. fruit will make the visual detection of eggs and respiratory tubes more difficult compared to smooth skinned fruit (Smyth and Saverimuttu 2010).
+Research shows that exposed ripe fruit are preferentially attacked with 5% of pink fruit, and 80% of ripe fruit, containing eggs (Walsh et al. 2011). - In the USA in 2009, damage levels have been recorded to average 20% in the central coast region of California with around 10% of producers recording losses of 70% (Bolda et al. 2010). - In Oregon, in commercial blackberry, which received between 3-5 insecticide applications, 80% of fields sampled recorded infested fruit in 2011 and 50% of fields sampled had infested fruit in 2012 (Todd 2013).
+In a field sprayed with insecticides, infestations rates of Drosophila suzukii per berry varied from 0.02 to 0.3; and in an unsprayed field, infestation rates ranged from 2-14 per berry (Todd 2013). - In eastern USA, raspberries are attacked at a higher rate than blackberries in field crops and under cover in high tunnels (Burrack et al. 2013).
+For crops produced with a weekly insecticide application, the mean number of Drosophila suzukii per berry for 2011 and 2012 was 0.25 and 1.2 for blackberry and 0.9 and 2.84 for raspberry, respectively. - In Italy, 60-100% of raspberry fruit sampled at the right commercial ripening stage (pink/red colour) in some untreated plantations during September-October, were infested by eggs (Grassi et al. 2011).
+For blackberry and raspberry orchards applying insecticides, infestations levels across the season could still be in the range of 20-100% (Grassi and Pallaoro 2012).

+- Damage to commercial crops has been recorded in France (Weydert 2011) and Slovenia (Seljack 2011). - The uneven surface and hairs of Rubus spp. fruit will make the visual detection of eggs and respiratory tubes more difficult compared to smooth skinned fruit (DAFF 2010; Lee et al. 2011a).